 If initial monitoring indicates an employee exposure may be over the action level or PEL, exposure monitoring will be conducted and continue until it may be terminated per the provisions of the relevant regulatory standard.
-For more information about personal exposure monitoring, contact NMSU EHS&RM at (575) 646-3327.
+For more information about personal exposure monitoring, contact EHS&RM.